Abigail1999-ai/HTTP-server/README.md

-# Simple HTTP Server – Java Project
+Simple Multithreaded HTTP Server in Java

-This project implements a simplified HTTP server in Java as part of an academic software engineering course.
+This project implements a lightweight, multithreaded HTTP server from scratch using core Java libraries only – without relying on external frameworks.
-It includes a generic server structure with support for parsing HTTP requests, routing based on HTTP method and URI, and dynamic servlet handling.

-## 🧩 Main Components
+It was developed as part of an academic Software Engineering course (פת"מ 1) and received a perfect score (100/100).

+Features
+✅ Full implementation of a modular HTTP server from scratch

+📡 Supports basic HTTP methods: GET, POST, and DELETE

+🧩 Custom routing mechanism with longest prefix matching

+🧵 Multithreaded client handling using a thread pool

+📦 Request parsing with support for URI parameters and request body

+🔌 Easily extendable via the Servlet interface

+Structure
+MyHTTPServer.java: The core server class implementing HTTPServer

-- *RequestParser* – Parses raw HTTP requests into structured data including:
+RequestParser.java: Parses raw HTTP requests into structured RequestInfo objects
-  - Method (GET, POST, etc.)
-  - URI segments
-  - Query parameters
-  - Request body content
-- *HTTPServer / MyHTTPServer* – A multithreaded HTTP server supporting servlet registration/removal and background execution.
-- *Servlet* – Defines how each handler responds to client requests based on the parsed request info.

-## ✅ Example Request Handling

-The server correctly parses requests such as:

-GET /api/resource?id=123&name=test HTTP/1.1
-Host: example.com
-Content-Length: 5

-filename="hello_world.txt"

-hello world!

-markdown
+Servlet.java: Interface for handling HTTP requests

+MainTrain.java: Test suite for parsing and server execution

+Example Usage
+java
 Copy
 Edit

-Extracted results:

-- *Parameters*:
-  - id=123
-  - name=test
-  - filename=hello_world.txt

-- *Content (body)*:
-  hello

-## 🏆 Grade

-*100/100*
+MyHTTPServer server = new MyHTTPServer(8080, 4);
+server.addServlet("GET", "/api/echo", new EchoServlet());
+server.start();
+✅ Developed by: Roni Ayalon
+🎓 Course: Advanced Software Development (פת"מ 1)
+🏆 Final Grade: 100/100
 Passed all functional and automated tests, including parameter parsing and content accuracy.

 ---